Core of Knowledge Trainings for Maryland Child Care Providers

 The ELA is based on research-supported Learning Progressions that are aligned to early learning standards.
 Formative assessment using the ELA is intended to be a ongoing process through which early childhood teachers collect and use assessment information to tailor instruction to the individual needs of each child.
 This training focuses on formative assessment, observation, and use of the ELA tool.

-New Date: Tuesday, 1/16 – Making a Difference for Young Children: Public Policy Advocacy.
+Making a Difference for Young Children: Public Policy Advocacy.

 How can early childhood education professionals educate policymakers about the importance of child and youth care services?
 This introductory training will define advocacy and identify key considerations for child care professionals in communicating effectively with policymakers to advocate for children.
 Participants will identify their own skills and determine how these skills align with advocacy strategies.
 Approval Number CKI-155685.